 Tampa Man Sentenced To More Than 13 Years For Conspiracy To Commit Robbery And Armed Robberies Of Auto Parts Stores In Tampa

-This case was investigated by the Federal Bureau of Investigation.
-It will be prosecuted by Assistant United States Attorneys Eric Gerard and Patrick Scruggs.
+This case was investigated by the Federal Bureau of Investigation and the Tampa Police Department.
+It is being prosecuted by Assistant United States Attorneys David W.A.
+Chee, Michael Sinacore, and Charlie Connally.